What is an Accessible Shower?

 The shower’s entrance should be wide enough to allow a walker, wheelchair, or wheeled shower chair to pass through with ease.
 In general, most (but not all) persons using mobility aids will be able to pass through an opening that is 32″ wide.
 If the shower is being designed for a specific individual’s needs, make sure to take into account both the width of the person’s mobility device and their skills for maneuvering with the equipment when selecting an appropriate shower door width.

 2. Shower Curtain or Shower Door: Which is Best?

 This is a common question that arises when designing an accessible shower.
-From an ease-of-access standpoint, shower curtains are usually preferable to glass shower doors, because a shower door creates one more obstacle for a person using a walker or wheelchair to contend with.
+Shower curtains are usually preferable to glass shower doors from an ease-of-access standpoint, because a shower door creates one more obstacle for a person using a walker or wheelchair to contend with.
 Not only are shower curtains usually easier for most persons using mobility devices to manage, but they are also safer because glass shower doors can and do have a history of spontaneously shattering.

 In the event that you do opt to use a shower door, make sure to install it so it swings outwards.
 Why is this important?
 Because if someone experiences a fall while inside a shower with an inward-swinging door their body can block the door from opening, making it difficult for rescue personnel to get them out.